brunojunqueira/responsive-layout/README.md

 # responsive-layout
-## A powerful and responsive Styled Components framework.
+A powerful and responsive styled components framework for React.